 What if you’re not in such a bad position as you think you are?

 What if you can set yourself up with a better negotiating position to?

 What if as a result of the advice, you’re able to negotiate a lower settlement than the £20,000, like £6,000?

 Is that a win?

 Despite what you might have heard, the open and shut case is rare - very rare - in the law.
-Things tend to happen on the ground, outside the legal documents, which affect the enforceability of guarantees, and weaken the position of creditors.
+Things tend to happen on the ground, outside the legal documents - events that happen in the real world - which affect the enforceability of guarantees, and weaken the position of creditors.

-The people working for the creditor may not know what they are doing hurts their legal position.
+The people working for the creditor may not know what they do when signing guarantors up or how they treat guarantor after it is signed may hurt the the creditors' legal position.

 That may be the case with yours.

 If you’ve got a budget to defend a guarantee, and the creditor is hassling you for payment before they move to enforce it, you have a limited opportunity to do something about it.

 When creditors start legal proceedings, things moves forward.
 Fast.